sage-org/sage-org.github.io/index.md

 ## SaGe Web Applications

 The web application used in the [online demo](http://sage.univ-nantes.fr) has its own repository [Sage-web](https://github.com/sage-org/sage-web).
 The demo uses a widget [sage-widget](https://github.com/sage-org/sage-widget) that allows end-users to edit a SPARQL query.

 The sage-web application is able to handle several sage-server URLs.
 In this case, all datasets provided by SaGe servers are available in SaGe-web.
 This is a convenient way to build a SaGe portal for portal providers.

 # SaGe Contact

-SaGe is developped by the [GDD team](https://sites.google.com/site/gddlina/) of [Nantes University](https://english.univ-nantes.fr/universite-de-nantes-welcome-2405740.kjsp?RH=INSTITUTIONNEL_FR&RF=INSTITUTIONNEL_EN) within the [LS2N research lab](https://www.ls2n.fr/?lang=en).
+SaGe is developed by the [GDD team](https://sites.google.com/site/gddlina/) of [Nantes University](https://english.univ-nantes.fr/universite-de-nantes-welcome-2405740.kjsp?RH=INSTITUTIONNEL_FR&RF=INSTITUTIONNEL_EN) within the [LS2N research lab](https://www.ls2n.fr/?lang=en).

 We appreciate your feedback/comments/questions to be sent to our [mailing list](https://github.com/sage-org/sage-org.github.io) or our [issue tracker](https://github.com/sage-org/sage-engine/issues) on github.